alexandersandberg/alexandersandberg.com/Content/articles/creating-a-website-theme-switcher-with-css-only.md

 }
 ```

-Next, we‘ll define some new variables to store our theme colors, depending on which theme is selected.
-By doing it this way, using our theme variables later will be a lot more convenient, especially if you‘ve got a bunch of CSS to manage.
+Next, we’ll define some new variables to store our theme colors, depending on which theme is selected.
+By doing it this way, using our theme variables later will be a lot more convenient, especially if you’ve got a bunch of CSS to manage.

 ```css
 :root {